tahir-hassan/PSRunspacedDelegate/README.md

 # PSRunspacedDelegate

-PowerShell module for creating delegates for use with `*Async` methods.
+PowerShell module for creating delegates that can access the current PowerShell runspace.

+Such delegates can be used for asynchronous programming.

 ## Installation